tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 **Notable tournament placings** 4<sup>th</sup> place at both the ESL Katowice and Birmingham Majors

 **How did they qualify?** Simply put, they didn't choke.
-After losing their way to both TNCs in the group stage, Fnatic awoke their masters to then 2-0 each of them in playoffs and claim the first qualifier spot.
+After losing their way to both TNCs in the group stage, Fnatic went plus ultra in playoffs to then 2-0 each of them and claim the first qualifier spot.

 **What can we expect?** Let it All Out of You